-Whenever system turned on, it runs POST (Power on self test) to check all hardware and its operating state.
-Once POST is cleared, system runs BIOS.
-BIOS is basic input output system which is lowest level interface for hardware.
+Whenever the system turned on, it runs POST (Power on self-test) to check all hardware and its operating state.
+Once POST is cleared, the system runs BIOS.
+BIOS is a basic input-output system which is the lowest level interface for hardware.
 BIOS gets loaded in memory and checks system, connected peripherals, boot device path.
-Lastly, BIOS will load first sector of bootable disk in memory which is MBR master boot record.
+Lastly, BIOS will load the first sector of the bootable disk in memory which is the MBR master boot record.
 Once MBR loaded, BIOS hand over boot control to it.

-MBR is small machine code which has first stage boot loader.
-First stage or stage-1 boot loader exist to locate second stage boot loader and load it in memory only.
-Second stage or stage-2 boot loader is GRUB.
+MBR is a small machine code that has a first stage boot loader.
+The first stage or stage-1 boot loader exists to locate the second stage boot loader and load it in memory only.
+The second stage or stage-2 boot loader is GRUB.
 Now boot control is with GRUB.

 In UEFI based systems, BIOS is replaced by UEFI.
-Its much powerful than BIOS.
-It has its own architecture, cpu, device drivers.
+It’s much powerful than BIOS.
+It has its own architecture, CPU, device drivers.
 It can mount and read file systems.
-Such systems has EFI partitions which has EFI’s own boot loaders which can loads operating systems or stage-2 boot loaders.
+Such systems have EFI partitions that have EFI’s own boot loaders which can load operating systems or stage-2 boot loaders.

 Once kernel gets boot control, it quickly run though below tasks:

-- Loads virtual devices related to file system like LVM etc.
+- Loads virtual devices related to file systems like LVM etc.

 - Free up memory by removing initramfs image

-- Create root device, mount root partition (readonly)
+- Create a root device, mount root partition (read-only)

 4. Init program :

-/sbin/init i.e. init process spaws very first in system with PID 1 and it will be parent process for many system processes or zombie/defunct processes all the time.
+/sbin/init i.e. init process spawns very first in a system with PID 1 and it will be parent process for many system processes or zombie/defunct processes all the time.
 Init executes and calls various scripts as below :

-- Runs /etc/rc.d/rc.sysinit to start swap, set environment, FS checks and some system initialization steps.
+/etc/rc.d/rc.sysinitto start swap, set environment, FS checks, and some system initialization steps.

-- Once all processes started in specified run level, init finishes and spaws login screen.
+- Once all processes started in the specified run level, init finishes, and spawns login screen.

 5. Login screen: